RESERVE YOUR SEATS!

-Criteria for selection of the Judging Panel and procedures of Judging Panel
+Criteria for selection of the Judging Panel and Procedures of the Judging Panel

-The International ICT Awards Philippines, held annually, is one of the highly regarded events in the ICT industry, bringing the country’s best to center stage.
-Key elements to ensure the success of The International ICT Awards Philippines are well-defined and published criteria for the selection of the Panel of Judges, guidelines for judging, and appeal procedures.
-CanCham and IBPAP have approved the following for implementation for The 11th International ICT Awards Philippines.
+The International ICT Awards Philippines (IICTAP), held annually, is one of the highly regarded events in the ICT industry, bringing the country’s best to center stage.
+Key elements to ensure the success of IICTAP are well-defined and published criteria for the selection of the Panel of Judges, guidelines for judging, and appeal procedures.
+CanCham has updated and approved the following for implementation for the IICTAP in 2021.

-To avoid any risk of judging being possibly compromised (including supporting documentation being oriented to the known interests of judges rather than the set judging criteria) names of members of the Judging Panel are withheld until announced at the Gala Night event when Winners are announced.
-However the criteria for selecting judges and judging procedures are public as posted below.
+To avoid any risk of judging being possibly compromised (including supporting documentation being oriented to the known interests of judges rather than the set judging criteria) names of members of the IICTAP Judging Panel (Judging Panel) are withheld until announced at the Gala event when Winners are announced.
+However, the criteria for selecting judges and judging procedures are public and are posted below.

 Criteria for selecting judges